 - Understandable: You want users to have the means to understand your website content.
 That means users can understand your site’s text, images, videos, and tools.
 For example, your site may include instructions for using a feature, like a calculator or a contact form.

 - Robust: You want users to have the ability to receive the same experience, even if using assistive technologies.
-People reading your content versus those using a voice reader, for example, should get the same content even if it’s delivered differently.
+For example, people reading your content versus those using a voice reader should get the same content even if it’s delivered differently.

-How do those principles, however, translate into actionable items for ADA compliance?
+Those principles translate into these actionable items for ADA compliant websites:

 |Captions||For all live video, provide captions.
 You can add captions to your live videos using software or professional services.|